scotws/TaliForth2/docs/manual.md

 **branch ( -- )** - Always branch.
 See `0branch`.

-**cleave ( addr u c -- addr2 u2 addr1 u1 )** - Given a block of character memory and a delimiter character, split off the first sub-block and put it in TOS and NOS.
+**cleave ( addr u -- addr2 u2 addr1 u1 )** - Given a block of character memory with words separated by whitespace, split off the first sub-block and put it in TOS and NOS.
 Leave the rest lower down on the stack.
 This allows breaking off single words (or zero-terminated strings in memory, with a different delimiter) for further processing.
 Use with loops:

-            : tokenloop ( addr u -- addr u addr u) cr begin
+            : tokenloop ( addr u -- addr u addr u) begin
-                    bl cleave
+                    cleave
-                    type cr  \ <-- processing of single word ( addr u ) here
+                    cr type  \ <-- processing of single word ( addr u ) here
                 dup 0= until
                 2drop ;